ELsayedM0hsen/ELsayedM0hsen/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 👨‍💻 &nbsp; I’m currently working on web development technologies like JavaScript, React etc.
+- 👨‍💻 &nbsp; I’m currently working on web development technologies like JavaScript, React, etc.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for stress.